Biniyam1997/PI3Ka-Drug-Repurposing/README.md

 - lightgbm

 ## Notes
-Large molecular dynamics trajectories and proprietary software input files are not included due to size.
+Large molecular dynamics trajectory files and proprietary software inputs are not included due to size and licensing constraints.

 ## License
 This project is distributed under the MIT License.